ressurectit/eslint-plugin-ressurectit/docs/rules/imports-spacing.md

 ## When Not To Use It

-Do not use this rule if you need to have special order of imports.
-Typically that means that you have some code in between import statements.
+Do not use this rule if you need to have some code between `import` statements.